JonathanTreffler/backblaze-personal-wine-container/README.md

 | v1.x | Versioned stable releases based on ubuntu 20 |
 | main | Automatic build of the main branch (may be unstable) based on ubuntu 20 |

-There are currently no versioned ubuntu18 builds.
+There are currently no versioned ubuntu22 or ubuntu18 builds.

 ### Platforms